GiuliaChiaretti/Airbnb-New-User-Booking-Challenge/README.md

 The goal is to correctly predict where to, if any, a user will book their next stay through the platform among 12 possible options.
 The problem is thus a multiclass classification task and the evaluation metric for the task is the Normalized discounted cumulative gain

+The notebooks follow the logical structure of the report:

+- Data Exploration
+- Feature Engineering
+- Feature Extraction
+- Modeling